 Green Brick Awards

-Each spring Green Brick Award winners are selected for outstanding achievement in environmental sustainability on campus, in the community or globally.
-Sponsored by sponsored by Coca-Cola, the awards are offered by the Campus Environmental Sustainability Team in the following categories:
+Each spring Green Brick Award winners are selected for outstanding achievement in sustainability on campus, in the community or globally.
+Sponsored by sponsored by Coca-Cola, the awards are offered by the Sustainability Council in the following categories:

 - Student: Recognizes a student’s outstanding achievements in sustainability